 Preventing Product Contamination

-Tubular cable conveyors used for specialty grains are designed to be more efficient in this regard, while also keeping in line with all of the FDA’s sanitation regulations and specifications.
+Tubular cable conveyors used for specialty grains are designed to be more efficient in this regard while also keeping in line with all of the FDA’s sanitation regulations and specifications.
 For example, the solid discs that are attached directly to the cable don’t require any screws or bolts.
 In addition, the stainless steel connectors are used across the entire conveying system.

 Improving Line Changeovers

 Frequent cleaning also means more downtime.
 Both line changeover speed and sanitation have become key focal issues in food production and processing.
 Many companies are running different product lines within the same day or shift.
-Regardless, they are expected to keep the conveyor systems clean and free of any potential contaminants or allergens.
+Regardless, they are expected to keep the conveying systems clean and free of any potential contaminants or allergens.
 That said, this process isn’t always that easy.

 Preventing Grain Breakage and Quality Degradation

 Tube conveyors offer the right kind of gentle handling to offset these types of risks.
 While it may seem somewhat counterintuitive at first, slow conveying speeds can actually help increase production and efficiency.
-This is particularly true when you’re dealing with specialty grains, delicate foods, malted barley, parboiled rice, and specially-crafted mixes.
-After all, the right speed used in a highly-controlled environment that’s specifically designed for specialty grain and seed handling will minimize both product degradation and the unnecessary costs that go with it.
+This is particularly true when you’re dealing with specialty grains, delicate foods, malted barley, parboiled rice, and specially crafted mixes.
+After all, the right speed used in a highly controlled environment that’s specifically designed for specialty grain and seed handling will minimize both product degradation and the unnecessary costs that go with it.

 Choosing The Right Grain Handling Tube Conveyor For Your Needs

 Tubular cable conveyors help reduce the incidence of health hazards in the facility, as well as the potential for any dust explosions that may occur while handling grain.
-That said, there are various factors that can help you assess which tube conveyor system will be best suited for your company’s unique needs and requirements.
+That said, various factors can help you assess which tube conveyor system will be best suited for your company’s unique needs and requirements.
 To help you make a decision, take into consideration the following:

 - The material handling equipment should be configurable and flexible enough to operate within your facility’s own physical layout.
-This means that the conveyor system needs to have a highly modular design and an easy configuration.
+This means that the conveying system needs to have a highly modular design and an easy configuration.
 You need to make sure that the conveyor system has the necessary designs and components to maneuver your facility’s turns, flights, lifts, inclines, and declines.